 Portarlington R32 AP23 Co.
 Laois

 The Salvation Army Trustee Company acting jointly in its capacity as trustee of either The Salvation Army Trust (Central Funds) or The Salvation Army Social Work Trust.
 Depending on the use of your data, either of these Trusts may be responsible.
-Our registered office is at 101 Newington Causeway, London SE1 6BN and for the Republic of Ireland, The Salvation Army (Republic of Ireland) 114 Marlborough Street, Dublin 1.
+Our registered office is at 1 Champion Park, London SE5 8FJ and for the Republic of Ireland, The Salvation Army (Republic of Ireland) 114 Marlborough Street, Dublin 1.